 General Practitioner (GP)

 A GP can prescribe PDE5i to assist those wanting a pharmacological treatment for their ED.
-GPs can also assist with running blood tests and checking for hormonal imbalances to determine any underlying biological causes of a person’s erectile difficulties.
+GPs can also assist with running blood tests.
+They can check for hormonal imbalances to determine any underlying biological causes of a person’s erectile difficulties.

 Seek Therapeutic Assistance

 If you feel psychological factors contribute to erectile difficulties, you may benefit from talking to a therapist.
 Seeing a therapist can help you identify and address potential underlying issues contributing to your Erectile Dysfunction.
-Additionally, you may wish to consult with a sexologist, trained professionals and educators specialised in understanding human sexuality, sexual functioning, and sexual behaviour.
+Additionally, you may wish to consult with a sexologist.
+Sexologists are trained professionals and educators with a focussed understanding of human sexuality, sexual functioning, and sexual behaviour.

-It is always recommended when faced with sexual difficulties that you see a trained professional, as everyone has the right to live a sexually fulfilling and satisfying life.
+It is always recommended when faced with sexual difficulties that you see a trained professional.
+Everyone has the right to live a sexually fulfilling and satisfying life.
 By making healthy lifestyle changes, seeking medical treatment, and talking to a therapist, you can improve your overall health and reduce the risk of Erectile Dysfunction and mitigate any erectile difficulties you may be currently experiencing.

 Remember, it is important to talk to your GP about any concerns you have about your sexual health.
 They can help you take the first step in finding the professional assistance you may need so you can begin to have sexually satisfying and fulfilling experiences again.